JOHNSON, Herbert

 Notes

-The CWGC does not show a Commando Unit, but their Grave Registration report shows Commando Basic Training Centre, KOYLI.
-This would be correct if he died in training.
+The CWGC does not show a Commando Unit.
+Their Grave Registration report shows Commando Basic Training Centre, KOYLI.
+This would be correct if he died in training or was a member of staff.
 Some of those from the Police Intakes to the CBTC remained on the staff after training.
-As this archive does not know his status at the CBTC, ie. staff or trainee, we have to conclude that as yet his service as a Commando has not been established.
+Service record required for further clarification.

 Primary Roll of Honour: